DegreeScience Prerequisites for the Health Professions

 Upon completion of a course, the course instructor submits a grade for each student.
-The instructor will notify students once their final grade has been calculated.
+Students can typically request an official transcript within 5-7 days after completing the course.

 Technology requirements may differ by course.
 Please email firstname.lastname@example.org regarding technology requirements for a specific course.